p0sel0k/evolved.lua/MANUAL.md

 ## Identifiers

-Identifier is a packed 40-bit integer number.
-The first 20 bits are the index, and the last 20 bits are the version.
+An identifier is a packed 40-bit integer.
+The first 20 bits represent the index, and the last 20 bits represent the version.
 To create a new identifier, use the `evolved.id` function.

 ```lua
 ---@param count? integer